- Korean Folk Village – Gyeonggi-do, South Korea

-The Cheomseongdae Observatory tower is the oldest in all of East Asia dating back to the seventh century.
-In addition, the tower stands as a symbal of the city’s scientific influence on ancient Korea.
+The Cheomseongdae Observatory tower is the oldest in East Asia, dating back to the seventh century.
+In addition, the tower stands as a symbol of the city’s scientific influence on ancient Korea.

 Tomb of King Munmu of Silla

-This tomb is located in a small rocky island because King Munmu wanted to be laid rest in the East Sea so he could become a dragon and protect Korea from Japan.
+This tomb is located on a small rocky island because King Munmu wanted to be laid rest in the East Sea to become a dragon and protect Korea from Japan.
 There are small huts along the coastal path facing the rocks.